 For example, let’s say you pay your employees every Friday afternoon for the current week, which runs Monday through Sunday.
 This means you need to project the number of hours each employee will work on Friday, Saturday, and Sunday to distribute their paychecks on time.

 What are the pros and cons of paying employees in arrears?

-The biggest benefit of paying in arrears is that you don’t have to project employee hours and run the risk of your estimates being wrong.
+The biggest benefit of paying workers (such as hourly employees) in arrears for the previous week is that you don’t have to project employee hours and run the risk of your estimates being wrong.
 In other words, it makes running payroll more straightforward.

 Imagine this.
 Your business pays in current every Friday for a Monday through Sunday workweek.
-You project that Rhonda will work one eight-hour shift on Saturday and Ray will work one eight-hour shift on Sunday.
+With this type of payment, you project that Rhonda will work one eight-hour shift on Saturday and Ray will work one eight-hour shift on Sunday.
 But Rhonda gets sick on Saturday, and Ray is the only person available to cover the shift.
 Now Ray is working two eight-hour shifts over the weekend, and that puts him at overtime.

 |Scheduled shifts||Hours each employee actually worked|

 |Ray||8 hours on Sunday||16 hours on Saturday and Sunday|